WebOrigami/docs/src/eg/intro.md

 $ eg
 ```

-This should display a list of pre-installed `eg` commands.
+This should display the list of [built-in functions](/eg/builtins.html) that are included with `eg`.

 ## Unpack some files